-Around 1983 or so, I started receiving harassing anonymous phone calls late in the evenings literally every night.
+Around 1983 or so, I started receiving harassing anonymous phone calls late in the evenings, literally every night.
 The voice on the other end of the line was obviously contrived and squeaky and made abusive statements.
 It was actually hard to understand much of what this person was saying, but the abuse was clearly aimed at me and my family.

-I estimated that Stack made well over 50 calls that night which would have cost him considerable money.
+I estimated that Stack made well over 50 calls that night, which would have cost him considerable money.
 Back then, a local call from a public phone box was 30 cents, so if Stack made those 50 calls every evening, it would have cost him $15 every night just to annoy us.
 And $15 in 1983 would be the equivalent of probably more than $30 in today's money.
-For somebody to spend that sort of money just to phone people and talk crap in a squeaky voice merely shows that Stack was bat-shit crazy.
+For somebody to spend that sort of money just to phone people and talk crap in a squeaky voice merely showed me that Stack was bat-shit crazy.

 The next thing that Stephen Kuhl and I found out was that police had arrested Stack and charged him with making nuisance phone calls, which was a federal crime.
-Unsurprisingly, the harassing anonymous phone calls ceased completely, again confirming to us that it was Philip Stack who had made those calls.
+Unsurprisingly, the harassing anonymous phone calls ceased completely, again confirming to us that it was Stack who had been making those calls.
 Stack appeared in North Sydney Court, where he was convicted of making nuisance phone calls.
 Stephen appeared as a prosecution witness to corroborate the times and dates that the “T-Back” devices had logged Stack making those phone calls.

 The strangest thing about this case is that I did not know Philip Stack and had never met him or spoken to him on amateur radio.
 I had never even heard him operating on radio.
-He obviously saw that Stephen Kuhl and I were very active operators on the 2 metre amateur band in Sydney and just decided to harass us for no particular reason.
+He obviously saw that Stephen Kuhl and I were very active operators on the 2-Metre amateur band in Sydney and just decided to harass us for no particular reason.